Unfulfilled Watch Tower Society predictions: Aftermath

-Armageddon to come within 20th century
+Armageddon within the 20th century

-Watch Tower Society literature of the 1970s and 1980s repeatedly claimed that the "end" had to be expected before the turn of the century.
-The 1971 book The Nations Shall Know That I Am Jehovah – How? stated: "Shortly, within our twentieth century, the 'battle in the day of Jehovah' will begin against the modern antitype of Jerusalem, Christendom."
+Watch Tower Society literature of the 1970s and 1980s repeatedly claimed that the "end" was expected before the turn of the century.
+The 1971 book The Nations Shall Know That I Am Jehovah–How? stated: "Shortly, within our twentieth century, the 'battle in the day of Jehovah' will begin against the modern antitype of Jerusalem, Christendom."
 A 1980 Watchtower article described the notion that "the wicked system of this world" would last "until the turn of the century" as "highly improbable in view of world trends and the fulfillment of Bible prophecy".

 A similar statement in a 1984 Watchtower article suggested that some members of the 1914 generation "could survive until the end of the century.
 But there are many indications that 'the end' is much closer than that!"
 Until its October 22, 1995 issue, Awake! similarly included the statement, "this magazine builds confidence in the Creator's promise of a peaceful and secure new world before the generation that saw the events of 1914 passes away."

-In 1989, the notion that the missionary efforts of the Witnesses would culminate before the turn of the century was first reaffirmed, then abandoned.
+In 1989, the idea that the missionary efforts of the Witnesses would culminate before the turn of the century was first reaffirmed, then abandoned.
 As first published, a Watchtower article of January 1 stated: "The apostle Paul was spearheading the Christian missionary activity.
 He was also laying a foundation for a work that would be completed in our 20th century."
 Nine months later a more cautiously worded statement appeared in the Watchtower: "We have ample reasons to expect that this preaching will be completed in our time.
 Does that mean before the turn of a new month, a new year, a new decade, a new century?
 No human knows".
-In later bound volumes of the 1989 Watchtower magazines, the text of the January 1 article was amended to state that Christian missionary work "would be completed in our day" rather than "in our 20th century".
+In later bound volumes of the 1989 Watchtower magazines, the text of the January 1 article was emended to state that Christian missionary work "would be completed in our day" rather than "in our 20th century".